RayMick/CarND-Vehicle-Detection/Project5_writeup.md

 ### Here the resulting bounding boxes are drawn onto the six test images after applying the heatmap generation and false positive filtering using thresholding algorithm:
 ![alt text][image6]

+As can be seen from these pictures, no false positives are shown and each box corresponds a car being identified.

 Besides defining a heatmap and using different scales for searching.
 I also implemented a basic list to keep the positive boxes found in previous frames (10 frames) and rejecting the detections that below the threshold, which can be found in code cell 19 and 20.
 ```Python